 Pay attention to fabrics

 Weightier textiles are your friends in the winter months.
-Consider choosing fabrics like silk mikado, brocade, faille, gabardine, velvet and moire.
+Consider choosing wedding dress fabrics like silk mikado, brocade, faille, gabardine, velvet and moire.
 They’re much warmer than rayons, organzas and charmeuses, so you’ll be a bit more comfortable in the frosty air.

 Bigger sometimes is better

 Larger dresses can not only make you look and feel like a total princess on your wedding day, but the extra layers of tulle and taffeta can help keep you warm, too.
-If a bold ball gown with layers upon layers of tulle or organza isn’t up your alley, try a more form-fitting silhouette made of a weightier fabric.
+If a bold ball gown with layers upon layers of tulle or organza isn’t up your alley, try a more form-fitting wedding dress silhouette made of a weightier fabric.

 Opt for a second dress

-If you really want to wear a slinkier or strapless number at your ceremony, consider opting for something a bit warmer for your reception (or cooler, depending on the heating situation in your venue).
+If you really want to wear a slinkier or strapless number at your reception, consider opting for something a bit warmer for your ceremony (or cooler, depending on the heating situation in your venue).
 Find yourself a second look that’s just as showstopping as your main winter wedding dress, but a little more comfortable, so that you can spend your night eating, drinking and dancing in style without getting too warm or cool.

 Ready to start shopping for your winter wedding dress?
 Find wedding dress shops on WeddingWire »